ChHarding/Google-Books-API-Textbook-Search_amandahallman/README.md

 ### Final (self) assessment

-- Figuring out the core prototype first based on my sketch and then thinking about enhancements (i.e., uploading syllabi) and how to add that as a main feature
+- Figuring out the core prototype first based on my sketch and then thinking about enhancements (i.e., uploading syllabi) and how to add that as an additional feature
 - I feel somewhat confident in implementing the spec as is but I would need help with figuring out what tools to use (Flask, APIs, Bootstrap, Folium, etc.).
 - If it's possible to use Amazon API or Open Search Library API for the intended goal, figuring out how to include the filter data (such as all subjects and authors), and whether it's possible to display this on a GUI.
 I also don't know if the application can bring up where to rent or check out the book instead of just purchasing on Amazon.